 Although we are fundamental, bottom-up investors, we operate with some general notions about the stock market environment.
 In short, we view the broad market as overvalued.
 On just about any valuation measure one can use, this market is expensive.
-Absent the chaotic spike in 1998-1999, year-end 2003 valuations for the S&P 500 are near 75-year highs.
+Absent the chaotic spike in 1998-1999, year-end 2003 valuations for the Russell 2000 and the S&P 500 are near 75-year highs.